nikomatsakis/office-hours/README.md

 ### Who I am

 I'm @nikomatsakis, a member of the Rust core, language, and compiler teams.
 I've been working on Rust for the last 7 years or so.
+I like it and I hope you will, too!